Gertrude Page

 Gertrude Eliza Page (1872 – 1 April 1922) was an Anglo-Rhodesian novelist.

 Biography

 Educated at Bedford High School, Page wrote for The Girl's Own Paper as a teenager.
 Marrying George Alexander "Alec" Dobbin in 1902, she moved with him to Rhodesia, where she died in 1922.
+Her Rhodesia novels were all written between the years 1907 and 1922.
+In The Rhodesian (1914), Page writes admiringly of agricultural productivity and colonial settlement in her "empty" Rhodesian landscapes: "The Valley of Ruins no longer lies alone and unheeded in the sunlight; and no longer do the hills look down upon rich plains left solely to ... idle pleasures."

 Her best-selling book was Paddy the Next Best Thing, which was dramatized and performed in Britain at the Savoy Theatre.
-Another novel of hers, The Edge O' Beyond, of which more than 300,000 copies were sold, was also made into a play as well as being a 1919 film (directed by Fred W. Durrant, featuring Isobel Elsom, Owen Nares, Minna Grey, C. H. Hallard and Ruby Miller).
+Another novel by Page, The Edge O' Beyond, of which more than 300,000 copies were sold, was also made into a play as well as being a 1919 film (directed by Fred W. Durrant, featuring Isobel Elsom, Owen Nares, Minna Grey, C. M. Hallard and Ruby Miller).